Medicare Late Enrollment Penalties

 • If you have TRICARE and become eligible for Medicare due to disability, ALS (Lou Gehrig’s disease), or kidney disease (ESRD).

-It is really important to understand when you are eligible to sign up and do it.
+It is important to understand when you are eligible to sign up and do it.
 The part B premium will be taken out of your social security payment each month.
 It may feel like a lot of money every month.
 But if you get sick, you will be paying more for your healthcare and late sign-up penalties in the long run.

 For more about Medicare Part B coverage, listen to our health insurance webinar series.